Man killed teenager after night out and left her body in reservoir

 A post-mortem examination revealed she had bruising to her face and had been strangled, but there was no evidence she had been sexually assaulted.

-Mr Hughes said: “Lily’s lace top was recovered from an area of vegetation at the side of the water.

-“The prosecution’s contention is that it was removed before she entered the water.”
+Defence barrister John Hipkin QC said when the item arrived at the laboratory, it was noted as being “slightly damp”.

+Crime scene investigator for Dyfed-Powys Police Alexander Morgan confirmed the top was dry when he recovered it, but said it was a cold day and he was wearing two pairs of gloves.

-Haines, a father-of-one, of Flemish Court, Lamphey, Pembrokeshire, had previously denied murdering Ms Sullivan but pleaded guilty a week before his trial was due to begin.
+Haines, a father-of-one, of Flemish Court, Lamphey, previously denied murdering Ms Sullivan but pleaded guilty a week before his trial was due to begin.

-He continues to deny the killing was sexually motivated and Judge Paul Thomas will decide prior to sentencing whether or not there was a sexual element to the murder.

-Haines could face a life sentence with a minimum term of 30 years if Judge Thomas agrees with the prosecution that the killing was sexual, compared with a minimum term of 15 years if he does not.
+He could face a life sentence with a minimum term of 30 years if Judge Paul Thomas finds the killing was sexual, compared with a minimum term of 15 years if he does not.

 Register for free to continue reading